 12. Taking the train across Canada

 I can never resist a train ride, and the trip across the Rockies from Vancouver is one of the best around – but also one of the priciest.
-So with the Rocky Mountaineer out of my budget for now it was onto plan B and a trip on the regular Via Rail train.
-You might have to sleep in your seat and the catering is a bit more train buffet than silver service, but the views more than make up for it – lakes, mountains, forests and deer alongside the tracks when I woke up at 6.30am.
+So with the Rocky Mountaineer out of my budget it was onto plan B and a trip on the regular Via Rail train.
+You might have to sleep in your seat and the catering is more train buffet than silver service, but the views more than make up for it – including lakes, mountains, forests and deer running alongside the tracks.

 13. An ice explorer breakdown on the Columbia Icefields